 My Ultra Short Video About "Bach in Wechmar"

 Johann Sebastian Bach is not only the most famous musician.
 The Bache – as they used to be called – this is also the most famous musical family in the world.
-And that's why it's particularly exciting to find out where and how the Bachs – that's what they're called today, or Bäche – first became a family of musicians.
-So to the Bach family.
+And that's why it's particularly exciting to find out where and how the Bachs – that's what they're called today, or Bäche – first became a musical family.
+So to the Bach family of musicians.
 This Bach family has somehow always existed.
 Logically.
 But at some point, one of them made music for the first time.
 And that was a Veit Bach.
-It happened in this little community of Wechmar.
+And it happened in this little village of Wechmar.
 That was around the year 1600.
 There he also played to the beat of a mill wheel on a zither.
 In the past, however, a zither was not yet called a zither.
 If you are now just a little bit interested in this Wechmar, then you can watch a video here, only six minutes short.
 And then read on.

 The ultra short video about the little Bach place of Wechmar, close to Gotha close to Erfurt in Thuringia, in Germany.